clustervision/trinityX/doc/compute_storage_schemes.rst

 	mkdir /sysroot/boot
 	mount /dev/sda1 /sysroot/boot

-It may be necessary to format the compute disks using a different filesystem not included in the initial ramdisk called by the partitioning script.
+It may be necessary to format the compute disks using a different filesystem which is not included in the partitioning script run within the ramdisk.
 In such cases, update the ``dracut`` configuration in the osimage to include the desired filesystem support and utilities and then pack it up.

 LVM based scheme